spielhuus/lungan/lua/lungan/providers/Openvino.md

 # Preparation

-To use Openvino you need to install the python libraries. you can find the required packages in openvino_requirements.txt.
+To usse Openvino you need to install the python libraries. you can find the required packages in openvino_requirements.txt.

 # Use the provider